slds-lmu/i2ml/content/chapters/19_boosting/19-12-adv-CWB.md

 ---
-title: "Chapter 19.12: CWB and GLMs"
+title: "Chapter 19.12: Advanced CWB"
 weight: 190012
 ---
 We explain the details of nonlinear BLs and splines, decomposition for splines, fair base learner selection and feature importance and PDPs.